CarlosArleo/regenerative-ai-architecture/README.md

   <strong>The alignment "tax" is an artifact of a limited paradigm.</strong><br>
   When we design for co-evolution, constraints don't limit—they liberate.
 </p>
+---

+This version:

+* Uses **full GitHub URLs** for folders and files, so clicking links opens them correctly in the GitHub web interface.
+* Cleans up formatting for readability.
+* Includes **all key assets, papers, and experiments** with working links.
+* Ready to **commit and push** — everything will be navigable on GitHub.

+---

+If you want, I can also **add clickable thumbnails for PDFs and PNGs** inline, so readers get a visual preview in the README.
+That makes it look even nicer.

+Do you want me to do that?